 - The Service can also publish the infringement defaulters name and address on a web page, which may affect the defaulters credit rating.

-If you receive an infringement notice you must within 28 days of the date of issue of the infringement notice do one of the following:
+If you receive an infringement notice you must, within the period allowed on the notice, do one or more of the following:

 - pay the infringement notice in full;